radian-software/selectrum/README.md

-By inspecting the source code of `selectrum-mode`, you will see that Selectrum operates by setting a number of standard Emacs variables (`completing-read-function`, `read-file-name-function`, etc.) and installing advice on a number of standard function (`read-library-name`, `minibuffer-message`, etc.).
+By inspecting the source code of `selectrum-mode`, you will see that Selectrum operates by setting a number of standard Emacs variables (`completing-read-function`, `read-file-name-function`, etc.) and installing advice on a number of standard functions (`read-library-name`, `minibuffer-message`, etc.).

 If you object to these changes being made magically, you can make them yourself and refrain from enabling `selectrum-mode`.
-All of the functions and advice installed by Selectrum are part of the public API.
+However, backwards compatibility is not guaranteed for this usage, so you will need to review the source code of `selectrum-mode` after each update of Selectrum.

 The autoloads of Selectrum are set up so that you can enable `selectrum-mode` without actually loading Selectrum.
 It will only be